 Ecospark is a Canadian charity that connects people to their local natural environment.
 EcoWisdom has worked with Ecospark to develop certification training for the Specialist High Skills Major (SHSM) in Health and

-Wellness referencing nature therapy and mindfulness.
+Wellness, referencing nature therapy and mindfulness.

 The Canadian Ecology Centre is an outdoor environmental education centre in Samuel de Champlain Provincial Park.
 Here, EcoWisdom has led training on accessible forest bathing for Ontario’s Nature and Forest Therapy Guides.